-WP1 integrates the scientific input to the project and addresses the central questions in AD disease modification that will drive the design of the EPAD adaptive clinical trial: who are the subjects, how should they be assessed, and with what should they be treated?
+Integrates the scientific input to the project and addresses the central questions in AD disease modification that will drive the design of the EPAD adaptive clinical trial: who the subjects are, how should they be assessed, and with what should they be treated?

 - To define a spectrum of individuals at risk of developing dementia due to AD.

 - To define the evaluation criteria for inclusion of participants into the EPAD Register, EPAD Cohort and EPAD Trial, and the relevant biomarkers, clinical assessments and endpoints.

 - To assess and select potential trial mechanisms and compounds, through a Clinical Candidate Selection Committee.

 - To establish and coordinate four Scientific Advisory Groups (SAGs) referring to key scientific areas that gather the needed, high-level scientific knowledge to support decisions made in WP1.